Jimmy Lennon: Announcing career

 Lennon first became a ring announcer in Santa Monica, California at the Ocean Park Arena, while working there as the regular singer of "The Star-Spangled Banner".
 The regular ring announcer at the time was unavailable so the event coordinator asked Lennon if he would fill in as ring announcer.
 At the time Lennon was wearing a tuxedo, which he also wore for his first announcing job.
 His boss liked Lennon's performance so well, he hired Lennon as the regular fight announcer.

 He was a stickler for details, a prime example being his painstaking effort to pronounce tongue-twisting names correctly.
 “A man is entitled to the dignity of his own name,” he once told the Los Angeles Times.

 Other media

 Lennon appeared in 75 productions, including Raging Bull, Rocky III, Main Event, California Split, Tough Guys, Kid Galahad, The Munsters, and The Monkees.
 Lennon was the character of a Jakks Pacific action figure released in 2007, depicting his Rocky III appearance.
-He was the uncle of the Lennon Sisters vocal group on The Lawrence Welk Show.

 Personal life

+The second born of seven brothers, Jimmy was later the uncle of the Lennon Sisters vocal group on The Lawrence Welk Show.
+The popular singing sisters were the daughters of Bill Lennon, younger brother of Jimmy.
+Sadly, brother Bill was brutally gunned down in the parking lot of his place of employment, at the then Marina del Rey Golf Course, in August 1969.
+His deranged killer took his own life two months later.

+Death

 After ten years of heart problems, Lennon was admitted to St. John's Hospital in Santa Monica, California, where he died in ER on April 20, 1992.
 Private funeral services were first attended by family and friends in Santa Monica, followed by a larger public open-casket service and burial.
 Lennon was survived by his wife, Doris, and four children: Scott, Robin Thomas, Kim Fitzgerald and Jimmy Jr., who is also a boxing ring announcer.